Under the Environment Protection Act 2017, our Governing Board is responsible for:

 10 May 2022 to 9 May 2027

-In 2005, Catherine was awarded a doctoral degree in data mining, machine learning and computer science from Monash University, where she won the Mollie Holman Doctoral Medal for her PhD thesis, ‘Machine Learning and Time Series Forecasting’.
-She serves on multiple university advisory boards including Australian National University and Monash University.
+She holds a PhD in Computer Science (machine learning) from Monash University, where she was awarded the Mollie Holman Doctoral Medal, and serves on advisory boards including the Australian National University and Monash University.

 Margaret Donnan AM